KDABLabs/KDToolBox/qt/qml/PropertySelector/README.md

 PropertySelector is a class that employs custom parsing of its contents, allowing it to use the QML syntax in a slightly different way.
 PropertySelector operates on a *target* which by default is the parent item.
-That is the only convential property that it exposes.
+That is the only conventional property that it exposes.

 ## Usage